 Also emerging to lay their claim as the Bundesliga's number one, No.1 are the likes of Hoffenheim 'keeper Oliver Baumann, Freiburg's Mark Flekken, Gregor Kobel of Borussia Dortmund, and the resurgent Kevin Trapp at Eintracht Frankfurt.

-TSG stalwart Baumann collected back-to-back clean sheets in Matchdays 3 and 4 to move past the 250-minute mark since he last conceded, while it's Flekken that leads the charts so far, with shutouts in three out of four matches.
+TSG stalwart Baumann collected back-to-back clean sheets on matchdays 3 and 4 en route to going over 250 minutes without conceding, while it's Flekken that leads the charts after Matchday 15, with shutouts in eight games in 2022/23.

-Flekken - who had the league's best save percentage of 74 last season - has stopped 84 percent so far this term and sits third on the list, while Kobel ranks fourth in the league-wide rankings having saved 80 percent of shots aimed at him.
+Flekken - who had the league's best save percentage of 74 last season - has stopped 70 percent so far this term and sits fifth on the list.

 Frankfurt have shipped a fair few thus far to put a dent in Trapp's figures, but this is Germany's third-choice goalkeeper and a man that became an Eintracht hero last season by denying Aaron Ramsey in the penalty shootout of last season's UEFA Europa League final.